wirecardBrasil/mockkid/README.md

-# MockKid
+# Mockkid
-MockKid is a webserver for mocking http responses.
+Mockkid is a webserver for mocking http responses.

 ## Building & running
 > mvn clean install